 Effective vs Ineffective Work Meetings

 In some companies, some people have way too many meetings.
 Of course, some meetings are necessary, like when you need to discuss an issue.
 But some meetings are pretty much just status updates.
 For example, within a marketing department, you will have many teams, including public relations, events, web, design, content, campaigns, etc. Within each team, you’ll have a team lead and other people of varying ranks.
 What some companies or departments do is they have long meetings every month or so where everyone attends.
 Then, the team lead from each unit takes turns giving a status update.
-While this may seem like a good use of everyone’s time, it’s actually not.
+While this may seem like a good use of everyone’s time, it’s actually dumb as hell.
 Many, if not most, people will not care about what other teams are doing because the activities of other teams are simply irrelevant to them.
-They may try to pay attention, but because much of what is said doesn’t matter to them, they will likely forget what was said, resulting in a complete waste of many people’s time.
+They may try to pay attention, but because much of what is said doesn’t matter to them, they will likely forget what was said within a few days if not hours, resulting in a complete waste of many people’s time.
 Another problem is time management.
 If each speaker is given 5 minutes to talk, most likely they will talk for much longer and not everyone will be able to share their updates or the meeting will just last for much longer than it needs to.
-If your team is spread across multiple time zones, e.g US and India, then people will inconveniently have to attend these pointless meetings early in the morning or late in the evening.
-Interestingly, some people are in so many meetings that they don’t even have time to do any actual work or do the work that they’ve decided on in the meetings.
+If your team is spread across multiple time zones, e.g., the US and India, then people will inconveniently have to attend these pointless meetings early in the morning or late in the evening.
+Interestingly, some people are in so many meetings that they don’t even have time to do any of the actual work that they’ve discussed in the meetings.
+Another problem with these types of periodic (weekly or monthly) status update meetings is people are forced to try to remember their activities or accomplishments, put them in a few Powerpoint slides, and then wait till the meeting happens, only for the activities to become old news because they happened too long ago.

 For a live meeting to be effective, it should meet the following criteria: